Thursday, November 3, 2011

 You could use real photographs, drawings, you could

-cut pictures out of magazines
+cut pictures out of magazines (if that's something your

 child likes to do), you could take pictures of your child